-Ashokan High Point Trail is a 8.6 mile moderately trafficked loop trail located near West Shokan, NY that features a river and is rated as moderate.
+Ashokan High Point Trail is a 8.6 mile moderately trafficked loop trail located near West Shokan, New York that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until October.

 Absolutely awesome hike.
 The streams are majestic.
 If it's a scenic hike youre after this is awesome.
 But if you're also looking for a view you will be disappointed.